 NATIONAL WEATHER SERVICE LINCOLN IL

-Low temperatures tonight will range from the
+Low temperatures across the Midwest tonight will range from the

-Wisconsin to the mid 40s in central and southwest Missouri.
+across Wisconsin, to the upper 40s in western and southern Missouri.